List of Marvel Comics characters: M: Billie Morales

-Billie Morales is a character appearing in American comic books published by Marvel Comics.
-She is Miles Morales's younger sister.
+Billie Morales is Miles Morales's younger sister.

 Billie Morales in other media

 Billie Morales appears in Spidey and His Amazing Friends, voiced by Kayleigh Rayne.

 Gloria Morales

 Gloria Morales is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in Spider-Man vol. 2 #2 (March 2016), and was created by Brian Michael Bendis and Sara Pichelli.
 She is the mother of Rio Morales and the grandmother of Miles Morales.

 Gloria Morales in other media

 Gloria Morales appears in the Spidey and His Amazing Friends episode "Halted Holidays", voiced by Sophia Ramos.

 Rio Morales

 Rio Morales is a character appearing in American comic books published by Marvel Comics.
 Created by writer Brian Michael Bendis and artist Sara Pichelli, she first appeared in Ultimate Comics Spider-Man (vol. 2) #1 (November 2011), which is set in the alternate reality of the Ultimate Marvel imprint.
 She is the mother of Miles Morales / Spider-Man and the wife of Jefferson Davis.

 Rio is an Afro-Puerto Rican woman.
 She works as a Hospital Operations Administrator at Brooklyn General Hospital.
 While Jefferson distrusts superheroes, Rio holds a positive view of them in general and of the new Spider-Man in particular.
 When Conrad Marcus attacks Jefferson, Spider-Man confronts and defeats Venom while Rio learns that Miles is Spider-Man, but is fatally wounded by police gunfire.
 She expresses pride in Miles before dying, and tells her son not to tell Jefferson about this.
 Rio's death made Miles take a one-year sabbatical as Spider-Man.
 After the events of the 2015 "Secret Wars" storyline, Molecule Man repays Miles' help by transferring the Morales family to the mainstream Marvel Universe, resurrecting Rio in the process.
 Jefferson is aware of Miles's double life, but Rio is initially not.
 She later learns the truth and struggles with it before eventually supporting her son's vigilante activities.
 She later gives birth to a daughter named Billie Morales.